-Drainage is understood to be connected to a septic tank.
-For the avoidance of doubt, the tank was not inspected to confirm its age, type and condition, and the drainage system has not been checked or tested in any way.
+Drainage is assumed to be connected to a septic tank.
+For the avoidance of doubt the tank was not located or inspected to confirm its age, type and condition, and the drainage system has not been checked or tested in any way.